v-jerkin/hooverbot/README.md

     You can find the values you need in the Azure dashboard.

     * `botFilePath` and `botFileSecret` can be found in the Application Settings blade of your Web App Bot (scroll down to the Application Settings heading).

     * `searchName` and `searchKey` can be found in the Keys blade of your JFK Files search service.
 The `searchName` is the name of the resource, which is displayed in bold at the top of the blade.

         We suggest not using an admin key with the Hoover Bot.
 Instead, click **Manage query keys** to obtain a query key.
 Using a query key, which can only be used for searches, is good security proctice.
-It prevents others from obtaining administrative access to your Azure Search instance if the admin key leaks out.
+It prevents others from obtaining administrative access to your Azure Search instance if the key is leaked.

         ![Query keys](images/query_keys.png)

-        The `searchIndex` name should already be `jfkindex` in `appsettings.json` and should not be changed.
+    * The `searchIndex` name should already be `jfkindex` in `appsettings.json` and should not be changed.

-        Change the hostname of the `SearchUrl` field (the part after `https://` where it currently says `jfk-site-hostname`) to have the hostname of your own JFK Files Web app instance, which you created in an earlier section.
+    * Change the hostname of the `SearchUrl` field (the part after `https://` where it currently says `jfk-site-hostname`) to have the hostname of your own JFK Files Web app instance that you created earlier.

+    * `textAnalyticsKey` can be found in the Keys blade of your Text Analytics resource. `textAnalyticsEndpoint` must be edited to reflect your Text Analytics region if it is not `westus`.
+Do not make any other changes to this URL.

 1. Copy the files from this repo's `wwwroot` folder into the Visual Studio project's `wwwroot` folder.
 These files contain the bot's user interface and client-side logic.
 Again, allow same-named files to replace existing files.